Titia de Lange, Ph.D.

 The lab studies telomeres, protective elements at the ends of chromosomes critical for the stability and maintenance of genetic information.
 Flawed telomere function can cause genomic alterations found in cancer, and the gradual loss of telomeres contributes to the aging of human cells. de Lange seeks to understand how telomere protection is established and what happens when telomere function is lost during the early stages of tumor formation.

-Dr. de Lange’s lab focuses on mammalian telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded 3′ overhang.
-These telomeric repeats wither away in a shortening process that is associated with cell proliferation.
+Research in the de Lange lab focuses on mammalian telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded 3′ overhang.
+These telomeric repeats wither away in a shortening process associated with cell proliferation.
 Telomerase can counteract this attrition and stabilizes telomeres by adding back telomeric repeats.
-However, telomerase is absent from most human somatic cells, and, as a result, cells eventually die due to depletion of their telomere reserve.
+However, this enzyme is absent from most human somatic cells, which eventually die due to the depletion of their telomere reserve.

-The de Lange lab identified a six-subunit protein complex, which they named shelterin, that specifically binds to telomeres.
-Using Cre-mediated conditional deletion in mouse embryo fibroblasts, Dr. de Lange and her colleagues determined the fate of telomeres lacking one or more of the six shelterin subunits.
+The lab identified a six-subunit protein complex, which they named shelterin, that specifically binds to telomeres.
+Using Cre-mediated conditional deletion in mouse embryo fibroblasts, de Lange and her colleagues determined the fate of telomeres lacking one or more of the six shelterin subunits.
 This work showed that cells lacking shelterin perceive their natural chromosome ends as sites of DNA damage.